 LitWits is a lot of fun – kids who love to read are thrilled at the chance to soak up more of a book , and kids who don’t like to read (or write) are inspired by the pleasure we take in “experiencing” the story.

 Who wouldn’t want to write, when a master writer has just showed us the power of words in a story, and we’ve just LIVED that story in so many sensory ways?

-Ages: Each workshop is offered for two age groups, 7+ and 10+.
+Ages: For a few books, all sessions are for one age group.
+Usually, though, each workshop is offered for two age groups, 7+ and 10+.
 The content will be exactly the same in the 7+ and 10+ groups, and all will do creative writing.
 The differences are:

 If this age division separates siblings who would prefer to be together, or if it better suits your schedule to have them in a single workshop, older kids are welcome to attend the 7+ workshops, but not the other way around.